Learn About Yourself, Explore Your Options

 Employer Information Sessions are established for students to meet employers and explore career options.

 Students who attend gain insight about the employer's philosophy, history, training programs, and management style.
 It also provides an opportunity for students to develop a networking system by talking with employers.
-Combined with a presentation, one-on-one contact and group discussion, an Employer Information Session allows the student to develop a broad-based knowledge from which he/she can make well-informed decisions.
+For more information on Employer Information Sessions, check our website, Handshake, or log in to Career Connect.